finos/community/README.md

 - [FINOS Jira](https://finosfoundation.atlassian.net/secure/Dashboard.jspa)
 - [FINOS Community Handbook - ARCHIVED](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/80642059/Community+Handbook)

+## Join the FINOS Community list
+Everyone is welcome to subscribe to the FINOS General Community List at community@finos.org by emailing community+subscribe@finos.org.

 ## Join the FINOS Slack
 Join the FINOS Project, SIG and wider community conversation in the FINOS Community Slack.
 If you are an employee of a [FINOS Member](https://finos.org/members), corporate firewall restrictions allowing, you should be able to self-subscribe at https://finos-lf.slack.com/signup.
 If you are not a FINOS Member or have any trouble joining, please email to help@finos.org with your desired email address and we'll set you up.